 Spend some time reconnecting with the things that bring you happiness and fulfillment.
 Make it a regular habit to partake in these activities so that you can continue building on those positive things.

-If you find that you can’t reconnect with your happiness or get into a better mental space, it would be a good idea to consult with a mental health professional to work toward a solution – you can do this online from the comfort of your home if you find it easier.
-Click here to speak to someone now.
+If you find that you can’t reconnect with your happiness or get into a better mental space, it would be a good idea to consult with a mental health professional to work toward a solution.

 BetterHelp.com is a website where you can connect with a therapist via phone, video, or instant message.